 Invasive plants grown in many Australian homes are a threat to the country's environment and biodiversity.
 Dr Carol Booth from the Invasive Species Council says escaped garden plants threaten Australia's unique fauna and flora.

-"Australia has a massive weed problem, and it's been estimated that three-quarters come from escaped garden plants"
+"Australia has a Massive Weed Problem, and it's been estimated that three-quarters come from Escaped Garden Plants"

 YES!
 Gazanias Surprisingly The Worst Of Invasive Weeds In Australia - Extremely Hard To Remove and The Farmers Nightmare!